+Tuyubic us follows.

 Due Date Student Type of Payment Amount

-March 1 st Returnin g Advance Deposit \$300
+March 1 Returning Advance Deposit (non-refundable) \$300

-5 (non-refundabl e)

-May 1 st New Advance Deposit (non-refundabl e) \$300
+May 1 New Advance Deposit (non-refundable) \$300

-August 1 st All Tuition less advanced deposit \$20,247.50
+August 1 All Tuition less advanced deposit \$20,247.50

-December 1st All Tuition \$20,247.50
+December 1 All Tuition \$20,247.50

 Commuter Students

 Tuition \$30,690

 Student Organization Fee \$275

 Technology Fee \$120

 Room and Board \$0

 Total Tuition & Fees \$31,085

 Payable as follows:

+Due Date Student Type of Amount

+Payment

+March 1 Returning Advance Deposit (non-refundable) \$300

+May 1 New Advance Deposit (non-refundable) \$300

+August 1 All Tuition less advanced deposit \$15,542.50

+December All Tuition \$15,542.50

+Part-Time Students

-Due Date Student Type of Payment Amount March 1 st Returnin g Advance Deposit (non-refundabl e) \$300 May 1 st New Advance Deposit (non-refundabl e) \$300 August 1 st All Tuition less advanced deposit \$15 , 542.50 December 1 st All Tuition \$15,542.50 Part-Time Students Fewer than 12 semester hours during fall or spring semesters: \$460 per semester hour and a \$60 Technology Fee.
+Fewer than 12 semester hours during fall or spring semesters: \$460 per semester hour and a \$60 Technology Fee.
 Students attempting fewer than 12 semester hours are considered commuter students and are charged accordingly.
 The internship fee for part-time students is \$230 per semester hour and is charged for any 287 or 387 courses.
 The audit fee is \$230 per semester hour.

+Summer Term

-Summer Term Individual course credits taken during the summer:
+Individual course credits taken during the summer:

-- Summer courses (2019-20): \$460 per s.h. - Internship Fee (2019-20): \$230 per s.h.
+- Summer courses (2020-21): \$460 per s.h.

+- Internship Fee (2020-21): \$230 per s.h.

 Note: Advance Deposit payments are non-refundable for first-year and transfer students after May 1.
 Advance Deposit payments for all returning students are nonrefundable.

+Partial-Year Students

-Partial-Year Students Full-time students residing at MBU for the fall or spring term will be charged \$20,247.50 Commuter students enrolling for either period will be charged \$15,542.50.
+Full-time students residing at MBU for the fall or spring term will be charged \$20,407.50 Commuter students enrolling for either period will be charged \$15,542.50.
 There will be no additional charge for attending the May Term (for currently enrolled students).
 For student-teaching, social work and internships being done off-campus during fall or spring semesters under faculty supervision, students will be charged as half-year commuter students.
 If a student wishes room and board on campus while performing an internship off campus, student is charged as a boarding student.

-Clinical Lab Science Program, Clinical Year Students taking their Clinical Lab work with Augusta Health (AH) will be billed 1/2 price of the current per semester hour rate.
+Clinical Lab Science Program, Clinical Year

+Students taking their Clinical Lab work with Augusta Health (AH) will be billed 1/2 price of the current per semester hour rate.
 MBU will not be involved in any payment to AH for applicable fees.
 Any refund available will be given to the student who will be responsible for payment to AH.
 The cost of AH fees may be included in the student's cost of attendance for aid purposes.
 Mary Baldwin aid will not be awarded to students who are not being charged the comprehensive fee.

+SPECIAL COSTS

+Administrative Fees

-SPECIAL COSTS Administrative Fees A student who is enrolled but is off-campus for an entire year on an approved program not under faculty supervision (i.e., clinical laboratory science and studies abroad) will be charged a per-semester fee of \$260.
+A student who is enrolled but is off-campus for an entire year on an approved program not under faculty supervision (i.e., clinical laboratory science and studies abroad) will be charged a per-semester fee of \$260.
 A student who is granted a leave of absence or withdraws from the university and is issued a credit will be assessed an administrative fee of \$105.

-Transcript of Record Transcripts are issued upon request.
-A student's financial record must be cleared of all charges before a transcript of record is issued. - Transcripts: \$6 per copy; \$8 if sent by U.S. mail. - Graduation Fee (graduates only): \$100 Special Course Fees Music Lessons: Individual Applied Music Lessons will be charged on a per-semester basis.
+Transcript of Record

+Transcripts are issued upon request.
+A student's financial record must be cleared of all charges before a transcript of record is issued.

+- Transcripts: \$6 per copy; \$8 if sent by U.S. mail.

+- Graduation Fee (graduates only): \$100

+Special Course Fees

+Music Lessons: Individual Applied Music Lessons will be charged on a per-semester basis.
 Pre-approved music majors and minors take Primary Applied Lessons (200-level, two credits/60-minute lessons).
 Most other students take Elective Applied Lessons (100-level, one credit/30-minute lessons).
 Students with questions about their status should consult the music department.

 Fees: